Should I Become a Permit Expeditor?

 |Salary (2015)||$46,150 (Median annual salary of production, planning, and expediting clerks, which include permit expeditors)|

 Sources: U.S. Bureau of Labor Statistics, Online job postings (January 2013)

 What steps do I need to take to become a permit expeditor?

 Step 1: Earn a Degree or Certificate

-Although some employers accept candidates with a high school diploma or GED, some prefer those with an associate degree or technical school certificate in construction management, urban planning or a similar field.
-An associate degree program in construction management may include coursework in safety, building construction practices, residential code review, financial accounting and other construction supervision topics.
-An urban or regional planning certificate program may include coursework in land use planning and law, computers in urban design and urban community development, depending on the chosen focus.
+Although some employers accept candidates with a high school diplomas or GEDs, many prefer those with associate's degrees or technical school certificates in construction management, urban planning, or a similar field.
+An associate's degree program in construction management may include coursework in safety, building construction practices, residential code review, financial accounting, and other construction supervision topics.
+An urban or regional planning certificate program may include coursework in land use planning and law, computers in urban design, and urban community development, depending on the chosen focus.

-Some employers may prefer candidates with a bachelor's degree in construction management, urban planning or a similar field of study.
-A bachelor's degree program in construction management may provide students with knowledge in a variety of topics such as design, construction technologies, estimating, contracts and specifications, project management and quality assurance.
-Depending on the chosen degree specialization, coursework might include surveying and mapping, transportation engineering, highway design, building energy systems and other topics.
+Some employers may prefer candidates with bachelor's degrees in construction management, urban planning, or a similar field of study.
+A bachelor's degree program in construction management may provide students with knowledge in a variety of topics, such as design, construction technologies, estimating, contracts and specifications, project management, and quality assurance.
+Depending on the chosen degree, specialization coursework might include surveying and mapping, transportation engineering, highway design, building energy systems, and other topics.

 Step 2: Gain Work Experience